afnog/afnog.github.io/sse/crypto/presentation.md

 ssh-copy-id -i ~/.ssh/id_rsa.pub pcYY.sse.ws.afnog.org
 ```

-Now try logging in.
+Now try logging in to their server.
 What do you notice?

 ```sh
 ssh pcYY.sse.ws.afnog.org